International College of Digital Innovation, CMU

 Function

-in R is a set of instructions or code designed to perform a specific task.
+A function in R is a set of instructions or code designed to perform a specific task.
 Functions take inputs (arguments), execute a series of commands, and often return a result.

 Purpose: Functions are used to perform operations, calculations, or transformations on data (objects).